Medical Physics Resident -- Radiation Oncology, Mayo Clinic in Rochester, Minnesota

 Note to applicants requiring visa assistance: While Mayo Clinic is committed to recruiting the most talented workforce regardless of nationality or visa status, we can only offer visa assistance for individuals who meet H1-B visa requirements.

 About Mayo Clinic in Rochester, Radiation Oncology

-Mayo Clinic is ranked number one in more specialties than any other hospital in the nation for 2022-2023 by U.S. News and World Report.
+Mayo Clinic is top-ranked in more specialties than any other care provider according to U.S. News & World Report.
 Our multi-disciplinary group practice focuses on providing high quality, compassionate medical care.
-We are the largest integrated, not-for-profit medical group practice in the world with over 74,000 employees working in a unique environment that brings together the best in patient care, groundbreaking research and innovative medical education.
+We are the largest integrated, not-for-profit medical group practice in the world with over 76,000 employees working in a unique environment that brings together the best in patient care, groundbreaking research and innovative medical education.
 We offer a highly competitive compensation package, which includes exceptional benefits.

 The AAPT Career Center has listings for the latest lecturer, instructor, assistant, associate, and full professor teaching positions, plus scientist jobs in specialized disciplines like theoretical physics, astronomy, condensed matter, materials, applied physics, astrophysics, optics and lasers, computational physics, plasma physics, and others!
 Find a job here as a high school physics teacher, community college teacher, physics faculty member at a two or four-year college or university, postdoctoral appointee, fellow, or researcher.